-Heard at all tournament contests: "the tournament officials have been selected by a process approved by the Board of Directors".
+"The tournament officials have been selected by a process approved by the Board of Directors".
 That 'process' is an important one for both coaches AND officials and is the basis for officials' assignments to OHSAA Tournaments.

 The OHSAA's General Sports Regulation 3 requires head coaches and Athletic Directors to Rate/Vote for officials.
 Failure to participate in the rating/voting process results in a fine.